-Stuart L. Hart is one of the world's top authorities on the implications of sustainable development and environmentalism for business strategy.
-He is currently SC Johnson Chair of Sustainable Global Enterprise and Professor of Management at Cornell's Johnson Graduate School of Management.
-Previously, he taught strategic management and founded both the Center for Sustainable Enterprise (CSE) at the University of North Carolina's Kenan-Flagler Business School, and the Corporate Environmental Management Program (CEMP) at the University of Michigan.
-His consulting clients range from DuPont and Hewlett-Packard to Procter & Gamble and Shell.
+Stuart L. Hart is one of the world's top authorities on the implications of sustainable development and environment for business strategy.
+He is currently the Samuel C. Johnson Chair in Sustainable Global Enterprise and Professor of Management at Cornell's Johnson Graduate School of Management.
+He also serves as Distinguished Fellow at the William Davidson Institute (University of Michigan) and President of Enterprise for a Sustainable World.

+Previously, he taught strategic management and founded both the Center for Sustainable Enterprise (CSE) at the University of North Carolina's Kenan-Flagler Business School and the Corporate Environmental Management Program (now the Erb Institute Dual Master's Program) at the University of Michigan.
+His consulting clients range from DuPont and SC Johnson to Unilever and General Electric.
+He is an internationally recognized speaker and has delivered hundreds of keynote addresses on the topic of sustainable business around the world.

 He wrote the seminal article "Beyond Greening: Strategies for a Sustainable World," which won the McKinsey Award for Best Article in Harvard Business Review in 1997, and helped launch the movement for corporate sustainability.
 With C.K.
-Prahalad, Hart also wrote the pathbreaking 2002 article "The Fortune at the Bottom of the Pyramid," which provided the first articulation of how business could profitably serve the needs of the four billion poor in the developing world.
+Prahalad, Hart also wrote the path-breaking 2002 article "The Fortune at the Bottom of the Pyramid," which provided the first articulation of how business could profitably serve the needs of the four billion poor in the developing world.
+He invites his readers to email him at slh55@cornell.edu and to visit his website at www.stuartlhart.com.